xert/go-icinga2/README.md

 ## Status ##

 In very early stage of development.
+We'd love to accept your pull requests and contributions to this project.

 ## Usage ##